thakim1/canderas/Hardware_Implementation/README.md

 #### 2) Building the models

 Before running the benchmark we need to build the `.trt` models from the PyTorch state dictionary.
 To do just that, simply run the conversion script `python3 convert_models.py`.
-This script will take all the different, pruned and unpruned models from `Training/Models`, first convert them to the `.onnx` format, and then from the `.onnx` format create the TensorRT engines for both `FP_16` and default precision (`FP_32`).
+This script will take all the different, pruned and unpruned models from `Training/Models`, first convert them to the `.onnx` format, and then from the `.onnx` format create the TensorRT engines for both `FP16` and default precision (`FP32`).
 The models will be stored in this directory `/<some_previous_dir>/canderas/Hardware_Implementation`.
+Building all the different models may very well take 30+ minutes.

 #### 3) Running the benchmark